antonio-ra/academic-kickstart/content/event/JICI 1225/index.md

 Click on the **Video** button above for a recording of the presentation.
 {{% /callout %}}

-It was great to participate in this webinar on methods for integrating clinical trial evidence with external data from the [Statisticians in the Pharmaceutical Industry](https://psiweb.org) RWD and Historical Data Special Interest Groups.
-I presented a common framework for externally controlled trials and indirect treatment comparisons, drawing a link between recent developments in causal inference and evidence synthesis.
+It was a privilege to participate in the Joint Initiative for Causal Inference seminar, hosted by the [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/) at [UC Berkeley](https://www.berkeley.edu/).

-There were also very interesting talks from Satrajit Roychoudhury (Pfizer), Christina Fillmore (GSK) and Isaac Gravestock (Roche) about recent methods, applications, and tools for integrating subject-level-data from clinical trials with external data using Bayesian borrowing and causal inference methods.
+I gave a presentation on data fusion methods for indirect treatment comparisons in health technology assessment.
+I tried to draw a link between practical indirect comparison problems encountered in health technology assessments and causal inference frameworks for data fusion.